dece/RustedIronRing/README.md

 - BHD5 / BDT: extraction from disk to disk.
 - DCX: decompression from disk to disk.
 - BND (v3): extraction from disk/memory to disk/memory.
+- BHF (v3): extraction from disk/memory to disk/memory.

 Repacking is not supported, maybe one day.
 It is not that useful when using [UDSFM][udsfm] and [Yabber][yabber], but if you really need it you can check out